|

 confidence in the original

-surgeon, ask him to
+cosmetic surgeon, ask him to

-appoint another surgeon to
+appoint another cosmetic surgeon to

-carry out the surgery on
+carry out the cosmetic surgery on

 his behalf.

-If the surgeon is at
+If the cosmetic surgeon is at

 fault and he can see that,